 • LED lighting technology

-• Refreshed interior design
+• Refurbished interior design

-• Exceptionally generous legroom
+• Especially generous legroom

-Photo; Shutterstock Direct access to over 65 destinations
+Photo; Shutterstock Direct Access to Over 65 Destinations

 • Los Angeles